MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 1. When a folder in the root of a user's /My Drive conflicts with a folder in another user's /My Drive/subfolder, the subfolder always will win.
 Root folders never take priority over a subfolder during a conflict.
 2. If we determine _User A/My Drive/subfolder_ as a permanent location for _User A_, our app transfers ownership of the entire subfolder and all of its contents to _User A_ and shares it again with any collaborators.
-3. A folder can be "orphaned" by not existing in a My Drive.It can also be orphaned if it exists in a My Drive at the root, but is not owned by that user, and it doesn't exist in anyone else's My Drive including the Owner.
+3. A folder can be "orphaned" by not existing in a My Drive.
+It can also be orphaned if it exists in a My Drive at the root, but is not owned by that user, and it doesn't exist in anyone else's My Drive including the Owner. **Orphaned items are very rare, but they will not be migrated!**

 ### Layman's terms:
 > For Google Drive, for each user, starting at their root My Drive, we descend into all root folders they own, and then all sub folders regardless of ownership.
 We transfer content to them while sharing out editors and viewer permissions on any folders, as required.
 We only stop descending when we find a folder that has already been copied by another user who transferred earlier, including potentially folders at the root My Drive level.